Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Introduction

 The order parameter is found as a minimum of $F$.
 Hence the boundary condition at $\partial \Omega$ is:

 where $\textbf{n}$ is unit vector pointing outside of the sample.

-Let's review how the value of $\gamma$ changes gap behavior near the boundary in different systems.
-As was shown by de Gennes \cite{deGennes_Boundary,book_de_Gennes} for superconductor-normal metal interface $\gamma > 0$ and hence superconductivity is suppressed near the boundary.
-One also defines extension length $\Lambda = K / \gamma > 0$, which controls the range of induced superconducting correlation in the metal.
+We begin by reviewing how the value of $\gamma$ changes the gap behavior near the boundary in different systems.
+A calculation by de Gennes \cite{deGennes_Boundary,book_de_Gennes} gave that $\gamma > 0$ at a boundary between a superconductor and a normal metal.
+Hence superconductivity is suppressed near such a boundary.
+One also defines the extension length $\Lambda = K / \gamma > 0$, which controls the range of induced superconducting correlation in the metal.
 On the other hand when $\gamma < 0$ superconductivity is enhanced.
-Such a situation is realized for a contact with a superconductor with higher critical temperature \cite{fink1969surface}, for a local increase of electron-phonon coupling constants near the surface \cite{ginzburg1964surface}.
-A related problem is enhanced superconductivity on twinning planes \cite{buzdin1981localized,khlyustikov1987twinning}.
-Model with $\gamma < 0$ was analyzed, on phenomenological grounds in a number of works, see e.g. \cite{fink1969surface,buzdin1981localized,andryushin1993boundary,ivanov1987heat,abrikosov1989thermodynamic,averin1983theory,simonin1986surface,kaganov1972phenomenological}.
-Next, for an interface of superconductor and insulator it was concluded in \cite{abrikosov1965concerning,deGennes_Boundary,CdGM_french,book_de_Gennes} that $\Lambda$ is very large and hence one can set $\gamma = 0$.
-We will call corresponding boundary conditions -- de Gennes boundary conditions.
+Such a situation is realized in several cases.
+Namely, for a contact with a superconductor with a higher critical temperature \cite{fink1969surface}, for a local increase of electron-phonon coupling constants near the surface \cite{ginzburg1964surface} and for superconductivity on twinning planes \cite{buzdin1981localized,khlyustikov1987twinning}.
+A phenomenological model with $\gamma < 0$ was analyzed in a number of works, see e.g. \cite{fink1969surface,buzdin1981localized,andryushin1993boundary,ivanov1987heat,abrikosov1989thermodynamic,averin1983theory,simonin1986surface,kaganov1972phenomenological}.
+Boundary conditions for the interface between superconductor and insulator were studied microscopically in \cite{abrikosov1965concerning,deGennes_Boundary,CdGM_french,book_de_Gennes}, yielding the conclusion that it is a good approximation to set $\gamma = 0$.
+We will call the corresponding boundary conditions the de Gennes boundary conditions.